NiklasRosenstein/python-adjudicator/README.md

 ```
 <!-- end include -->

-A more complex example can be found in [src/adjudicator/examples/readmesync](src/adjudicator/examples/readmesync)
+A more complex example can be found in the [mksync](https://github.com/NiklasRosenstein/mksync) project.
-directory.
-That script is actually used to keep this README file up to date with the example and the table of contents
-above.
-It demonstrates how to use the rule engine to generate a file based on a set of rules, leveraging union
-memberships and rule result caching.

 ## Installation